jjyao88/unlock-felica-pixel/README.md

 After installing the module, for further use please install all the apps above from Play Store.

+## FAQ
+- After installing the module, I am still unable to complete the initial card setup or open the Osaifu-Keitai app.
+  - KernelSU users: Ensure that the "Unmount modules" option is disabled.
+  - SUList root solution users (e.g., Kitsune Delta): While it may seem unusual, please add the "Osaifu-Keitai app" to your SUList.
+If you have any concerns regarding security, consider using KernelSU as an alternative.
+- I can open the Osaifu-Keitai app and manage my card successfully, but I am unable to use my card to pass the gate at the station.
+  - Please ensure that you have not activated any NFC-related modules (e.g., NFC card emulator) that may interfere with Felica functionality.

 ## Credits
 - [Deep dive into enabling osaifu-keitai feature by Kormax](https://github.com/kormax/osaifu-keitai-google-pixel)